home-assistant/developers.home-assistant/docs/frontend/custom-ui/lovelace-custom-view.md

 ## API

 You define your custom card as a [custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
 It's up to you to decide how to render your DOM inside your element.
-You can use Polymer, Angular, Preact or any other popular framework (except for React – [more info on React here](https://custom-elements-everywhere.com/#react)).
+You can use Lit Element, Preact or any other popular framework (except for React – [more info on React here](https://custom-elements-everywhere.com/#react)).

 Custom Views receive the following: